opencast/opencast/docs/guides/admin/docs/configuration/videoeditor.workflow-operation.md

 The FFmpeg properties for the edtior operation can be modified in `etc/org.opencastproject.videoeditor.impl.VideoEditorServiceImpl.cfg`.
 Usually there should be no reason to touch this file.

+To configure the trimming of the start/end of a video by the editor operation, check the bottom of `etc/org.opencastproject.organization-mh_default_org.cfg`.
+(TODO: Confirm if these values are actually still used by the editor?!)